vitelabs/vuilder-docs/docs/SDK/vitejs/common-patterns.md

 ## How to read contract event logs
 Getting a contract's event log first involves fetching them from a Vite node's [RPC API](https://docs.vite.org/vite-docs/api/rpc/ledger_v2.html).
 Then decoding them into a human-readable format.

+!!! note
-> Note: The following example has been adapted from the [Vuilder Kit](https://github.com/vitelabs/vuilder/blob/master/src/contract.ts#L227).
+    The following example has been adapted from the [Vuilder Kit](https://github.com/vitelabs/vuilder/blob/master/src/contract.ts#L227).

 ```js
 import { abi } from '@vite/vitejs';